finnef/lando-drupal8-test-debugging/README.md

 ### The files in this package do the following:
 - **.lando.yml**: the lando file that spins up the apache/php/database containers and set some defaults.
 Here the init.sh script is called after the containers are up.
 - **config/init.sh**: this script (shallow) clones the Drupal git repository to the /web dir, and checks out the default branch.
 Then composer install runs to complete the vendor dir.
 It upgrades the phpunit version to work with PHP 7.1, and installs a local Drush in the container and installs Selenium.
 It creates dirs for file operations in /files.
-It links sites.default.settings.php into the Drupal installation so base setup is automatic.
+It links config/sites.default.settings.php into the Drupal installation so base setup is automatic.
 Then it runs drush site-install to setup a working installation.
 Lastly it configures phpunit.xml for testing.
 - **config/sites.default.settings.php**: this settings file contains development defaults for Drupal 8.
 It connects to the lando database container.
 - **run-selenium.sh**: this script sets the correct Chrome drive path and launches the project-local standalone Selenium server.